openeduhub/convert-collection-to-skos/README.md

 First install requirements: `pip install -r requirements.txt`.
 Then run scripts depending on what you want.

+To run it with docker:

+- first build the container: `docker build .` (sometimes you have to run `docker build --network=host .` so that pip can get the packages)
-To run it with docker, first build the container then run it with `docker run --rm convertcollectiontoskos:latest`
+- then run it with `docker-compose up`

 ## `convert_collection_to_skos.py`: